-Identity Theft and Fraud Charges
+Identity Theft and Fraud Defense Lawyers

 Identity theft is the crime of fraudulently obtaining and using somebody else’s personal private identifying information for personal gain.
 This information can include a person’s Social Security Number, Driver’s License, date of birth, any any other identifiers that can be used to breach access to that person’s secure possessions.
 People guilty of identity theft may use another person’s identity to defraud insurance providers, banks, tax agencies, or anything they could use for unlawful personal or financial gain.